gflateman/Virgo/README.md

 # Virgo CMS

-Virgo CMS is a comprehensive, WordPress-inspired blogging virgo in Ruby on Rails.
+Virgo CMS is a comprehensive, WordPress-inspired blogging platform in Ruby on Rails.
 Virgo CMS is not a replacement for minimalist static site generators like Jekyll or Middleman (we love those tools!).
 Virgo CMS is for enabling a professional editorial workflow involving dozens or hundreds of non-technical contributors.
 It's for creating large-scale media sites, not personal blogs.

 Key features of Virgo CMS include the following: